tefra/posto/README.md

 ```

 # Verify installation

+The first start of elastic search is slow, give it  a few minutes to setup everything before you
+start testing things, you might also need to start everything up twice the first time.

 After you start the app in any way visit http://localhost:8001 you should get a welcome message.